 People are bound to notice your efforts and will be ever ready to come and support a business that actively contributes to society.
-You can also give part of your proceeds from your Thanksgiving sale to go towards these places.
+You can also give part of the proceeds from your Thanksgiving sale to go towards these places.
 Providing add-ons for your customers in your online booking portal to contribute towards charity can also be added.

 Thanksgiving provides businesses with the perfect opportunity to put themselves out there on the map (even if you are just about to begin your campaign).